thoaitrantlgt/Brand-Voice-RAG-Content-System/README.md

 - Dashboard powered by real backend data: blog counts, drafts, published posts, RAG documents, indexed chunks, and system health.
 - Blog creation flow: enter keywords -> AI researches web/uploaded documents -> generate a draft outline -> user feedback -> Writer + Editor agents create the final article.
 - Upload PDF/TXT/MD/DOCX documents into the Knowledge Hub so AI can reference them during planning and writing.
+- Train a Brand Voice Profile from existing high-quality blog documents, then use it as a hard writing constraint for future content.
+- Evaluate generated drafts against the active brand voice before publishing.
+- Export SFT and DPO seed datasets for later supervised fine-tuning or preference optimization.
 - Blog management: view, edit, delete, save as draft, and publish.
 - Inline AI rewrite: select a paragraph and ask AI to rewrite it based on feedback.